Generalized unitarity method for unstable particles: Examples of the use of the unitarity method for unstable particles

 Rational terms are not detected by unitarity cuts.
 Hence the above result have potential ambiguities in rational functions.
 In order to remove such ambiguities one may consider dimensionally regularized representations for the tree amplitudes.
 This means considering $d$-dimensional cuts, with $d = (4-2\epsilon)$.
 Photons live in four dimensions, whereas the loop momentum is $d$-dimensional.
 In this case one has to be careful when dealing with the summation over states.

 A crucial component of generalized unitarity cuts is the sum over physical states.
 One must be careful in the sum over the physical states of gauge bosons in $d$ dimensions~\cite{Bern:19}.
 It is given by the so-called physical state projector: \beq P_{\mu\nu} = \sum_{\textrm{pols.}} \epsilon_{\mu}(-p) \epsilon_{\nu}(p) = - \eta_{\mu\nu} + \cdots \eeq where the ellipsis stand for terms depending on an arbitrary null reference momentum (for massless particles) or on the mass of the particle (for massive particles).
-In the present case, we will only be concerned with the maximal cut since we already know that only the box integral is present.
-In this case, only the $\eta_{\mu\nu}$-term in the physical state projector is important here; $3$-particle amplitudes will automatically satisfies the on-shell Ward identity and hence the ellipsis term will not contribute.
-And this is true even without using the transversality of the remaining massive polarization vector appearing in such amplitudes (but one should use the on-shell conditions and momentum conservation).
-This reduces the complexities from our calculations because it allows us to use a smoother physical state projector.
-Nevertheless, one can consider other lower-order cuts; in this case one has to work with four-particle amplitudes and the calculations may get a bit more involved~\cite{Bern:19}.
+In the present case, we will only be concerned with the maximal cut since we already know that only the box integral is present. {Here we simply adopt the four-dimensional helicity scheme~\cite{Bern:1991aq,Bern:96} in which all internal and external states (and also polarization vectors) are four-dimensional and loop momentum and phase-space integrals are in $d = 4-2\epsilon$ dimensions.
+There are no remaining ambiguities to be considered in our case as the amplitude under consideration vanishes at tree level and there are no ultraviolet divergences.}